ibm-garage-cph/bookinfo-details/activity4/README.md

 1. Create a new project on the cluster named `tekton-<your initials>`

 2. Apply the `PipelineResources` which you can find in the directory named `1_resources`
-   - Create a secret with the command found in `secret.sh`.
-This secret will contain your dockerhub credentials (username, password/apikey, server url, etc).
-Make sure to replace the credentials listed in the `secret.sh` file before executing it
+   - Create a secret using the command found in `secret.sh`.
+Make sure to replace the `PASSWORD` field before execution with an API key generated from IBM Cloud IAM.
+     - To obtain an API key --> cloud.ibm.com > top right corner > Manage > Access (IAM) > API Keys (Left side menu) > Create an IBM Cloud API key > Name it > Create > Copy / Download
    - Modify the `registry.yaml` file to include your docker username

    - Apply the resources on by one